 Allevard Springs has implemented flexibility in retirement and benefits from succession and the opportunity to draw back former employees.
-The latter was one of the main reasons for South Wales Forgemasters abolishing their retirement age, which also allowed them to retain the skills, experience and overall value of older workers.

-Marks & Spencer has used performance management in an identical way for workers of all ages: this has helped the company to function effectively without a retirement age.
+Marks & Spencer, has used performance management in an identical way for workers of all ages: this has helped the company to function effectively without a retirement age.